The following architectural description applies to the entire Hitachi ID Identity and Access Management Suite:

 a pool of HTTPS connections to the same proxy system(s).
 The

-proxies broker communication from user phones to the on-premise
+proxies broker communication from user phones to the on-premises

 Hitachi ID Suite server(s) after authenticating both connections.